THIS EVENT IS NOW OVER

-Teams are invited to attempt to retrieve a blood sample from the remote Outback Joe and return it to base where medical staff will be waiting to analyse it.
-Teams are encouraged to develop systems that can carry out the mission in a fully autonomous manner using Type 2 Autonomy.
+Teams were invited to attempt to retrieve a blood sample from the remote Outback Joe and return it to base where medical staff would be waiting to analyse it.
+Teams were encouraged to develop systems that could carry out the mission in a fully autonomous manner using Type 2 Autonomy.

 Changes from 2016

-The 2018 Medical Express Challenge has been designed to extend the capability of teams in the area of autonomy.
+The 2018 Medical Express Challenge was designed to extend the capability of teams in the area of autonomy.
 The UAV Challenge Technical Committee believe that the level of autonomy of UAVs must increase in order to see them used more regularly to save lives.
-Additional cash prizes have been created for demonstration of Type 2 Autonomy and an ability to re-plan a mission in real-time and potentially avoid other airspace users (known as the Extension Autonomy Challenge).
+Additional cash prizes were created for demonstration of Type 2 Autonomy and an ability to re-plan a mission in real-time and potentially avoid other airspace users (known as the Extension Autonomy Challenge).

-Entrants are required to submit a short technical report (known as Deliverable 1) that describes the proposed system design and safety considerations.
-Later a more detailed technical report is required (Deliverable 2) that outlines a team’s design approach, methodology for remote landing, and operational and safety procedures along with a flight demonstration video was submitted.
-Finally an Autonomous Flight Record that documented a minimum of five hours of autonomous flight has to be provided along with a Safety Case document (Deliverable 3).
-The top-twenty teams that pass the Deliverable 3 checkpoint will be invited to the competition.
+Entrants were required to submit a short technical report (known as Deliverable 1) that described the proposed system design and safety considerations.
+Later a more detailed technical report was required (Deliverable 2) that outlined a team’s design approach, methodology for remote landing, and operational and safety procedures along with a flight demonstration video was submitted.
+Finally an Autonomous Flight Record that documented a minimum of five hours of autonomous flight had to be provided along with a Safety Case document (Deliverable 3).

-Points will be awarded based on the mission performance including the accuracy of the remote landing, technical documentation, and the team’s answers to questions from the judges prior to the mission.
+Points were be awarded based on the mission performance including the accuracy of the remote landing, technical documentation, and the team’s answers to questions from the judges prior to the mission.

-The team to achieve the highest points total and have also completed the mission, and after the competition is complete, will be declared the winner and will receive AUD$ 25,000.
+The team to achieve the highest points total and have also completed the mission, and after the competition is complete, would be declared the winner and would receive AUD$ 25,000.
 However, no teams achieved this in 2018, but two came close.

-If the winning team has completed the mission using Type 2 Autonomy then they will receive a bonus of AUD$25,000.
+If the winning team had completed the mission using Type 2 Autonomy then they would have received a bonus of AUD$25,000.

-If the winning team also completes the mission containing Dynamic No Fly Zones they will receive an additional bonus of AUD$25,000.
+If the winning team had also completed the mission containing Dynamic No Fly Zones they would have received an additional bonus of AUD$25,000.

-The maximum prize for the winning team is therefore AUD$75,000.
+The maximum prize for the winning team was therefore AUD$75,000.

 The team achieving the highest points total, whether or not they have completed the mission, will be awarded the Rod Walker Trophy, presented in memory of Professor Rod Walker, co-founder of the UAV Challenge.

-The UAV Challenge Medical Express 2018 event will be held at the Dalby Model Aero Club, 743 Cecil Plains Road, Dalby, Queensland, Australia.
-This will be the location of The Base.
+The UAV Challenge Medical Express 2018 event was held at the Dalby Model Aero Club, 743 Cecil Plains Road, Dalby, Queensland, Australia.
+This was be the location of The Base.